Genivia/ugrep/README.md

            %|     if not the first match, a verical bar.

+           %1     the  first  regex  group  capture  of the match, and so on up to group %9, requires option -P Perl matching.

            Matches are formatted without context.
 To output the line of a  match, use  pattern '.*PATTERN.*' to capture the entire line, not just a match of PATTERN.

            Additional formatting options: